 It is imperative for our society and our planet that the economy begins to take responsibility.
-Responsibility for ensuring that not only direct stakeholders benefit from a corporate model, but all people on earth and our environment do.
-And related to that, purpose companies have a huge impact.
-Because they can generate profits and use them to get closer to their purpose.
-So you can quickly, actively and purposefully bring a change in the world.
+Responsibility for ensuring that not only direct stakeholders benefit from a corporate model, but that all people on earth and our environment do.
+And related to that, the purpose of companies has a huge impact.
+Because they can generate profits and use them to get closer to their purpose, so you can quickly, actively, and purposefully bring change in the world.

 What is “New Work”?

 It is no coincidence that this understanding of work fits many purpose companies.
-Because employees choose companies whose purpose coincides with their own visions.
-Working together on a goal and having space for self-fulfillment means on the one hand a high level of employee satisfaction and on the other hand a great impact.
+Because employees choose companies, whose purpose coincides with their visions, working together on a goal and having space for self-fulfilment means, on the one hand, a high level of employee satisfaction and on the other hand a great impact.
 In addition to the motivation for earning a salary, there is also personal motivation.

 Experiences from practice

-At soulbottles we have chosen the form of holacracy, which primarily focuses on independent work and integrative decision-making.
-For this it is necessary that areas of responsibility are defined and it is clear who is responsible for what.
+At soulbottles, we have chosen the form of holacracy, which primarily focuses on independent work and integrative decision-making.
+For this, areas of responsibility must be defined, and it is clear who is responsible for what.
 However, this assignment is dynamic and can be changed and adjusted by the employees.

-Each employee fulfills one or more roles and a role description specifies what is the responsibility of this person.
+Each employee fulfils one or more roles, and a role description specifies what the responsibility of this person is.
 In this area of responsibility, decisions are made independently and without a manager.
 If I want to change my role, i.e. give up tasks or gain rights, this can be done by an integrative decision.

 This type of work primarily requires good communication and constructive feedback culture in coordination processes.
-For this we work with nonviolent communication.
-This does not mean that there are never conflicts.
-Rather, it creates a space in which tensions can be addressed openly.
-Because there is always growth potential in tension, both for the company and on a personal level.
+For this, we work with nonviolent communication.
+It does not mean that there are never conflicts.
+Rather, it creates a space in which tensions can be addressed openly because there is always growth potential in pressure, both for the company and on a personal level.

 A basis of nonviolent communication is the distinction between emotion, need and strategy.
-Needs are universal and unpredictable – every person has the need for security, freedom, structure, etc. – but the strategies to meet the needs and the emotions that arise from them differ from person to person.
-If I can recognize the need behind the emotion and strategy in a conflict situation, it is much easier for me to react to it.
+Needs are universal and unpredictable – every person needs security, freedom, structure, etc. – but the approach to meet the needs and the emotions that arise from them differ from person to person.
+If I can recognise the need behind the emotion and strategy in a conflict situation, it is much easier for me to react to it.

 For example, when someone says, “That we don’t have a fixed process for this situation worries me because my need for structure is not met.” instead of “you work too unstructured!”
 I can deal with it much better.
 I don’t feel personally attacked by the statement and can find a strategy that suits both of us.